lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 I realise the tone of this post is bitter.
 It's hard to say that anybody did anything wrong, and rather, we should have listened to each other better.
 On the Standard ML side, a few people took stubborn positions and never relinquished them.
 On the other hand, the standardisation effort yielded a convincing demonstration of operational semantics applied to a real programming language, and at one point there were at least four independent and perfectly usable implementations of Standard ML (as well as a couple of prototype or reference implementations).

+ but which people still find ugly (and MacQueen disliked the "fun" compromise)

 And so much else is ridiculous: